levelspend/levelspend.github.io/README.md

 of the page.

-The tool is intended to be revisited: once a year, or after any major change in your finances, refresh the inputs — age, portfolio value, and current benefit estimates — and read off the recalculated plan.
+The tool is intended to be revisited: once a year, or after any major change in your finances, refresh the inputs (age, portfolio value, and current benefit estimates) and read off the recalculated plan.

 ## What it deliberately does not model